Kir89/spark-books-analysis/README.md

 For this field I used the ***row_number*** function of Spark, on a window based on the descending order over the weight rating.
 No partitioning has been used.

 #### Write first 1000 books on DB
-The DataFrame *limit* function has been used on top of the result dataframe of the previous point.
+The DataFrame *limit* function has been used on top of the resulting dataframe from the previous point.

 ### Retrieve job